sports-alliance/sports-lib/README.md

 Currently the support is limited to the main formats: GPX, TCX, FIT and JSON*

-*JSON is for specific services while GPX, TCX, FIT should be compatible with the move common services, such as Strava, Movescount, Garmin, Polar and any other service that supports the above formats.
+*JSON is for specific services while GPX, TCX, FIT should be compatible with the most common services, such as Strava, Movescount, Garmin, Polar and any other service that supports the above formats.

 Install